 A physician must have performed the physical examination within the previous three years.
 A Minnesota State High School League health questionnaire form must be completed annually and will include the following: 1) a statement by the parent or guardian that the student has no known existing physical condition which would preclude participation, and 2) the signature of the parent or guardian, which approves participation in athletics or cheerleading activities.
 The student must pay cost of physical examination.
 No student athlete may practice or participate in an activity until a valid physical exam record is on file in the activity director’s office.

 If a student has a current grade of an F in any class, he/she is ineligible for athletic competition until the student is receiving a passing grade in all current classes.
-Grade checks will be done weekly on Wednesday morning.
-If a student is failing any class at that time they will be ineligible and required to attend study table from 2:35-3:30 that Wednesday afternoon.
+Grade checks will be done weekly on Tuesday afternoon.
+If a student is failing any class at that time they will be ineligible and required to attend study table from 2:35-3:30 the next day, Wednesday afternoon.
 Students are to arrive with academic materials and expected to work on school work the entire time.

 The term “ineligible” means the student athlete may participate in practice but may not compete in games or tournaments during the time which he/she is declared ineligible.

 This academic eligibility rule applies to all Minnesota State High School League sanctioned activities at the Junior High, C, Junior Varsity, and Varsity Levels.

 Notification to the student will be done by the end of the day on Tuesday upon student landing on academic ineligibility.

 It is our sincere hope that this policy will never be implemented.
 If such large numbers exist to necessitate a cut, a far better solution would be to provide coaches and teams for all to play.
 If a cut is to be made, the following criteria will be used: